Moffitt Notice of Blackbaud Data Incident. Learn More

 Can Lymphoma Be Found Early With a Screening Test?

 The goal of a screening test is to check for the presence of a certain disease in someone who is not experiencing any symptoms.
-Currently, there is no standardized lymphoma screening test for individuals who are not already experiencing symptoms.
-Physicians can identify certain individuals who might have a higher risk of developing this form of cancer, but there is not yet an effective way to detect the condition if a physician does not have a reason to believe it might be present.
+Currently, there is no standardized Hodgkin and non-Hodgkin lymphoma screening test for individuals who are not already experiencing symptoms.
+Physicians can identify certain individuals who might have a higher risk of developing this form of cancer, but there is not yet an effective way to detect Hodgkin and non-Hodgkin lymphoma if a physician does not have a reason to believe it might be present.

 Risk factors that can contribute to lymphoma